 Initial development of this section of Des Moines was encouraged by its first neighborhood association, the Urbandale Improvement League, begun in 1907.
 The goals of the original Improvement League were to bring churches, schools and better roads into the area.
 During this same period, the City of Des Moines platted a business district that eventually supported 16 different shops.
 The City also began routing horse-drawn streetcars (later exchanged for interurban railcars) on hourly schedules to meet the need and convenience of area commuters and shoppers.

 Most of the subdivisions were developed in the period between 1920 and 1940, when cars were becoming an essential part of every household.
 A major phase of construction occurred after the economic depression of the 1930s.
 Federal mortgage financing was created to encourage home buying.
 The local developers followed a variety of traditional home designs and they incorporated the latest trends in electrical conveniences into their plans.
 It was during this time, in 1938, that the fashionable Beaverdale Brick homes, built by local contractor E.T.
 McMurray, appeared.
 For the most part, the subdivisions were laid out in basic grid patterns, a convenient standard throughout Midwestern urban development.
 Two exceptions, Maryland Park and Ashby Manor, are notable for their winding drives and their early attention to design elements that create distinctive and attractive home settings.

 Beaverdale is the largest of the fifty-one recognized neighborhoods.
-Bordered by Meredith Drive and Forest Avenues on the north and south, and from 30th to 48th Place on the east and west, the neighborhood encompasses 143 blocks, or approximately 314 square miles.
+Bordered by Meredith Drive and Forest Avenues on the north and south, and from 30th to 48th Place on the east and west, the neighborhood encompasses 143 blocks.

 The Beaverdale Neighborhood contains over 50 acres of public parkland that offers a variety of recreational activities.
 The three City parks located in this area are Ashby, Beaverdale, and Witmer.